Substitution Principle and semidirect products: The Substitution Principle

+In order to keep the notation simple, we first consider the case where $\x$ consists of a single variable~$x$.

-In what follows we assume that the quantifier $\exists!$ (\emph{there exists a unique}) and the numerical predicate $=$ (formally given by $\{(n,n) \mid n \in \mathbb N\}$) are expressible in our logic.
+To define the encoding function, we need to assume that the quantifier $\exists!$ (\emph{there exists a unique}) and the numerical predicate $=$ (formally given by $\{(n,n) \mid n \in \mathbb N\}$) are expressible in our logic.
 This assumption is needed so that we are able to define the set of all marked words $A^* \otimes \N$ as a language over $(A \times 2)$.
 Indeed, one can easily check that the models of the sentence